 Semifinalist, Lark Playwrights’ Week, 2010

-This play imagines the negotiations and sacrifices she might have made in the service of her art, and how she navigated the tricky waters of court politics as an unmarried woman.
+After studying with Michelangelo, 27-year-old Sofonisba Anguissola boards a ship from Italy to Spain to paint for King Philip II.
+Her 20 years at the Royal Court are one long chess game, since Sofonisba must play to and against the expectations of the king, the bishop, the fool, a lovelorn knight, and a 14-year-old queen.
+What negotiations and sacrifices did she make in the service of her art, and how did she navigate the tricky waters of court politics as an unmarried woman?
 A play about the hunger for creation--of birth and of art--and what it costs.

 - SOFONISBA ANGUISSOLA.
 Italian.
 27 when the play starts.
 47 when it ends.
 Court painter to King Philip II of Spain.